camme/heos/README.md

 The current version suppors the folowing commands>

 - Connect
 - heos.getPlayers() - Get all players.
-Returns an array of player instances
+Returns an array of player instances.
+This takes a little time to finish.
 - heos.getPlayer(pid) - Get single player (this calls getPlayers first though, since it bugged when calling the player directly.
 Returns a player instance.
 - player.playNext() - Play the next track on the selected player.
 - player.playPrevious() - Play the previous track on the selected player.